robotneagu/Bus-Incident-Indicator/README.md

 Credit to Professor Jefferson Bien-Aime for helping me thoughout the project.

 ### Project Goals

-This project aims at using the data to predict and provide BI solutions on bus incidents of the United States.
+This project aims at using the data collected to predict and provide BI solutions on bus incidents within the United States.

 Currently, we are looking at an application-like product where the user can do the following:
   Type a code to get information on a specific incident<br>
   Have a live BI interface of incidents<br>
-  Provide predicitive information on why the bus is late and what the cause could be.<br>
+  Provide predictive information on why the bus is late and what the cause could be.<br>

 The project is divided into two sections: a planning phase and technical phase.